NeoktaLabs/ppopgi-project/docs/04b-frontend-ux.md

 - predictable

 The frontend should:
-- show exactly what the user can claim
+- show exactly what the user can claim (on-chain)
-- distinguish between prize, refund, and fee
+- distinguish prize vs refund
-- explain why a claim is available or unavailable
+- explain why a claim exists
-- avoid auto-claiming on the user’s behalf
+- avoid auto-claiming

-Claims should always be:
+Claims are:
 - pull-based
 - user-initiated
 - idempotent

 **Refund clarification**
 If a raffle is cancelled, ticket refunds must be explicitly claimed
-by the user before withdrawal.
-Refunds are never pushed automatically.
+before withdrawal.

 ---

 ## 8b.
 Sharing & invitations UX

-Sharing a raffle is treated as an **invitation**, not a call to action.
+Sharing is an **invitation**, not a call to action.

-The frontend may offer sharing options:
-- after a raffle is created
-- on individual raffle views

-Sharing should feel:
+Sharing should:
-- optional
+- feel optional
-- neutral
-- pressure-free

-Shared content should:
-- describe what the raffle *is*, not what it *promises*
-- use neutral language such as “View raffle” or “Join if interested”
+- use neutral language
 - reflect only on-chain facts

 ---

 ## 9. Errors, reverts, and failure states

-Errors should be treated as part of the experience, not as edge cases.
+Errors are part of the experience.

 The UI should:
-- catch common failures locally when possible
+- catch common failures early
-- display human-readable explanations
+- show human explanations
-- avoid generic “something went wrong” messages
+- avoid vague errors

-If something cannot be explained clearly,
-the UI should say what is known and what is not.
+For helper or indexer issues:
+- “This list may be slightly behind.”
+- “We’re loading directly from the network.”
+- provide refresh and proof options

 ---